-To vote by telephone, please call 1 888 489-7352 and follow the voice instructions if you use a touch tone phone.
+To vote by telephone, please call 1 888 489-7352 and an agent will help you vote live.

-To vote electronically, you must go to the following Internet site: www.tsxtrust.com/vote-proxy and enter your personalized 13digit control number and follow the instructions on the screen.
+To vote electronically, you must go to the following Internet site: www.meeting-vote.com and enter your personalized 13-digit control number and follow the instructions on the screen.
 Please note that your control number is shown on your form of proxy.